SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    <- didSet

-You can add property observers to any stored properties you define, apart from lazy stored properties.
+You can add property observers to any stored properties you define, except for lazy stored properties.
 You can also add property observers to any inherited property (whether stored or computed) by overriding the property within a subclass.
 Property overriding is described in :ref:`Inheritance_Overriding`.